SujithaReddyChinta/Face-Recognition-based-Smart-Attendance-System/README.md

 - Streamlit-based Web UI: Allows image uploads for attendance marking.

 - CSV-based Attendance Tracking: Logs attendance records for each session.

+# Requirements

+- Before running the project, install the required dependencies, run:

+ pip install face-recognition opencv-python numpy pandas streamlit ultralytics gudhi scipy

+ # YOLO Model

+Ensure you have the YOLOv8 face detection model in the project directory:

+face-recognition.py uses yolov8n-face-lindevs.pt

+smart-attendance.py uses yolov8/yolov8n-face.pt

+Download YOLO models from Ultralytics YOLOv8.

+# How to Use

+- Image-Based Attendance (Streamlit UI)

+- Run the Streamlit application using this command:

+streamlit run face-recognition.py

+- Upload an image containing faces.
+The system will recognize and mark attendance in a CSV file (date-based).